Kevin Keegan: 1980–1982: Southampton

 On 11 February 1980, Southampton boss Lawrie McMenemy called a press conference at the Potters Heron Hotel in Ampfield to announce that Keegan would join the Saints in the summer.
 The news caused surprise throughout the world of football and around the city of Southampton, as they were a relatively small club.
 The club was beginning to become established in the top division, but this signing showed how persuasive their manager could be.
-Supporters' excitement only grew when Keegan captained England at UEFA Euro 1980 in Italy.

 Keegan had a clause in his contract with Hamburg that gave Liverpool the option to buy him back.
 Liverpool, however, opted not to exercise this clause.
-As late as November 2011, Keegan has stated, "I was with Lawrie [McMenemy] at a charity event the other day, and he said he phoned up Peter Robinson because he wanted me, but Liverpool had a clause.
+As late as November 2011, Keegan stated, "I was with Lawrie [McMenemy] at a charity event the other day, and he said he phoned up Peter Robinson because he wanted me, but Liverpool had a clause.
 Peter said, 'No, we won't be signing him, definitely, we don't need him.'"
 Southampton snapped him up for £420,000, and Keegan made his Southampton debut at Lansdowne Road in a pre-season friendly against Shamrock Rovers on 23 July 1980.

 Keegan's two seasons at The Dell saw him as part of a flamboyant team also containing Alan Ball, Phil Boyer, Mick Channon and Charlie George.
 In 1980–81, the Saints scored 76 goals, finishing in sixth place, their highest league finish to that point.

 In the following season, Keegan played some of his best football, and at the beginning of April 1982, Southampton sat at the top of the First Division table.
 They managed only three wins after February, however, leading to a seventh-place finish, 21 points off first place.
 Despite this, Keegan was voted the PFA Player of the Year and awarded the OBE for services to Association Football.
 Keegan had scored 26 of the team's 72 league goals and was voted the club's Player of the Season by the Southern Daily Echo.
 This second season was the most prolific of his career, scoring 30 goals in all competitions and winning the golden boot.

 Keegan fell out with McMenemy over the manager's failure to strengthen Southampton's defence (which conceded 67 goals in the 1981–82 season) while the team was at the top of the table.
 There were also rumours that McMenemy had accused the whole team of cheating after a 3–0 defeat by Aston Villa in April 1982, to which Keegan took great exception.
 Although Keegan joined the Saints next pre–season tour, he had already decided to move.
 In 2019, McMenemy explained that prior to the start of the 1982–83 season, Keegan believed that Southampton did not match his footballing ambitions, he had made up his mind and demanded to leave, and there was nothing the club could do about it.
 A few days before the start of the season, he signed for Newcastle United for a fee of £100,000.